Should You Stay on the JR Yamanote Line in Tokyo?

 If you haven’t looked into getting from the airport to your hotel yet, have a look at our guide to getting from Narita to Central Tokyo.

-So the Yamanote Line is Rubbish Then?
+So the Yamanote Line is Rubbish, Then?

 No, I’m definitely not saying that.
 There’s a reason it’s the most used train line in Tokyo, and it’s all those pros above… all I’m saying is that don’t base your choice of hotel solely on being able to stay near one of its stations.

-In fact, if you’re staying in Shinjuku, avoiding the behemoth that is Shinjuku station and getting on one of the smaller metros like Shinjuku Gyommae or Shinjuku Sanchome or Tochomae might actually be quicker and easier than battling your way through the crowds to get on the Yamanote line at Shinjuku.
+In fact, if you’re staying in Shinjuku, avoiding the behemoth that is Shinjuku station and getting on one of the smaller metros like Shinjuku Gyoemmae or Shinjuku Sanchome or Tochomae might actually be quicker and easier than battling your way through the crowds to get on the Yamanote line at Shinjuku.

-Using the ‘I must stay near the Yamanote Line’ criteria would also rule out staying in Asakusa, one of the most popular, and atmospheric, areas to stay in Tokyo.
+Using the ‘I must stay near the Yamanote Line’ criteria would also rule out staying in Asakusa, one of the most popular and atmospheric areas to stay in Tokyo.

 I get why people say to use the Yamanote Line as a marker.
-It’s generally a good way of determining whether you’re staying centrally rather than out in the boondocks, but, it’s not the be all and end all of choosing your hotel location
+It’s generally a good way of determining whether you’re staying centrally rather than out in the boondocks, but it’s not the be-all and end-all of choosing your hotel location.

 These are the four questions I think you should ask yourself when deciding how important proximity to the Yamanote Line is for you…

-- How are you getting to your hotel with your luggage?
-Does where you’re choosing to stay make this fairly easy or a mission that’s going to make you grumpy and with a bad back for the rest of your trip?
-Admittedly, if it’s the latter you might want to look our Japan Packing List guide!
+As this is when you’re going to be carrying luggage, does where you’re choosing to stay make this fairly easy or a mission that will make you grumpy and with a bad back for the rest of your trip?

 If you don’t fall into these groups then I don’t think it’s going to ruin your trip to not be right next to the Yamanote line, So long as you are close to another station you’ll be able to get around just fine.